promcon/website/content/2022-munich/schedule.md

    <tr class="talk">
     <td>14:15</td>
     <td>
-      <a href="../talks/why-is-it-so-big-analysing-the-m">Why is it so big?
-Analysing the memory consumption of Prometheus</a>
+      <a href="../talks/why-is-it-so-big-analysing-the-m">Why Is It so Big?
+Analysing the Memory Consumption of Prometheus</a>
     </td>
     <td>
       <a href="../speakers/bryan-boreham">Bryan Boreham</a>